Balaka insularis: A comprehensive Growing Guide for Enthusiasts & Collectors.

 Winter Protection Systems and Materials For borderline locations where winter temperatures occasionally drop below tolerance thresholds:

-- Bubble wrap insulation for trunks of mature specimens
+- Bubble wrap trunks

 Establishment and Maintenance in Landscapes